TokenBuilder/npmjs-erc20-generator/README.md

 You can import the `EmbeddedTokenGenerator` from the `erc20-generator` package to embed a full page token generator in your page while supplying your own ethereum address for affiliate fees, if any.

+This embedded tool allows you to create many different types of token.

 ```jsx
 import { EmbeddedTokenGenerator } from "erc20-generator";